xinshuoweng/AB3DMOT/README.md

-# SB3DMOT
+# AB3DMOT
-Official Code for "Simple Baseline and New Evaluation Tool for 3D Multi-Object Tracking"
+Official Code for "A Baseline 3D Multi-Object Tracking"

 Paper is released at 07/07/2019.